 How to Prep Your Guest List for Formal Wedding Invitations (Without Losing Your Mind)

 You know what no one tells you about wedding invitations?
-The very first step isn’t choosing paper or fonts — it’s your guest list.
+The very first step isn’t choosing paper or fonts; it’s your guest list.
 Once you set a date, this is one of the very first things you’ll do, because everything else hinges on it.

 When your guest list is done right the first time, it becomes the foundation for your entire stationery journey: save-the-dates, formal invitations, thank-you notes, and even future holiday cards.
 If it’s formatted properly now, every piece that follows will be smoother, easier, and stress-free.

+That’s why I’ve created this guide (and a free template!) to help you format your list correctly and follow etiquette rules with confidence.
 So, let’s sit down together and get this list working for you.

 Why Formatting Matters